Postural Orthostatic Tachycardia Syndrome (POTS), the Vagus Nerve and Cervical Spine instability

 Your doctors found something and it requires brain surgery

 Often I will be contacted by someone who has been diagnosed with Chiari Malformation Type 1 and a list of medical “anomalies” no one can figure out.
-These people will tell me that they can’t hold their head up, they have upper cervical instability, they black out when they stand up and after a long series of tests they were e ultimately told they had Hyperadrenergic dysautonomia Positional orthostatic tachycardia (POTS).
+These people will tell me that they can’t hold their head up, they have upper cervical instability, they blackout when they stand up and after a long series of tests, they were e ultimately told they had Hyperadrenergic dysautonomia Positional orthostatic tachycardia (POTS).
 (This is POTS associated with higher levels of norepinephrine.
-Norepinephrine is a stress hormone that can show in higher levels symptoms of “roller coaster emotions from happy to sad,” panic attacks and elevated blood pressure.)
-In their own research they found familiar symptoms that were related to damage of the vagus nerve.
+Norepinephrine is a stress hormone that can show in higher levels symptoms of “roller-coaster emotions from happy to sad,” panic attacks, and elevated blood pressure.)
+In their own research, they found familiar symptoms that were related to damage of the vagus nerve.
 They get tachycardia when they eat, sit up, get too hot.
 Depending on the position of their neck they have trouble breathing.
 But because they had a Chiari Malformation and eventually they will need brain surgery.
 Please see my article Chiari malformation: Non-surgical alternatives to Chiari decompression surgery

 Ehlers-Danlos Syndrome?
 Do I have it or not?

 I want to briefly discuss a very complex problem.
 This does not affect all POTS patients but may impact more than doctors think.
 Some patients do get a POTS diagnosis, especially after their doctors now suspect a diagnosis of Ehlers-Danlos Syndrome.
 Let’s point out that some people, specifically those with a history of joint dislocation, or double-jointed characteristics may be thought of as having Ehlers-Danlos Syndrome.
 Not all people with suspected POTS have Ehlers-Danlos Syndrome.
-The focus is on whether the hypermobile-type of Ehlers-Danlos Syndrome is causing the cervical spine to become unstable and allow for the bones of the neck to compress on the vagus nerves.
+The focus is on whether the hypermobile-type of Ehlers-Danlos Syndrome is causing the cervical spine to become unstable and allowing for the bones of the neck to compress on the vagus nerves.
 This then can be seen as a possible cause of the cardiac-like problems that are characteristic of POTS.